makrai/notes/jurafsky19-slp2-ch15-unification.md

     are looking for constituents that are compatible with the new one
 * To be more specific, COMPLETER adds a new state into the chart by
-  * finding an existing state whose • can be advanced by the newly completed state.
-A • can be advanced when the category of the constituent immediately following it matches the category of the newly completed constituent
+  * finding an existing state whose • can be advanced by the newly completed state [i.e.] when the category of the constituent immediately following • matches the category of the newly completed constituent
-    * now: unifying the feature structure associated with the newly completed state with the appropriate part of the feature structure being advanced.
+    * now: unifying the feature structure associated with the newly completed state with the appropriate part of the feature structure being advanced
       * If this unification succeeds, then the DAG of the new state receives the unified structure and is entered
-      * [else] no new state is entered into the chart.
-The appropriate
+      * [else] no new state is entered into the chart
 * The final change to the original algorithm: check for states already in chart
   * ENQUEUE function refused to enter into the chart any state that was identical to one already present in the chart
-    * orig: “Identical” meant the same rule, with the same start and finish positions, and the same position of the • .
-It is this check that allows
+    * orig: “Identical” meant the same rule, with the same start and finish positions, and the same position of the •
     * avoid the infinite recursion problems associated with left-recursive ruls
-  * purpose is to prevent the wasteful addition of a state into the chart whose effect on the parse would be accomplished by an already existing state
+  * prevent the wasteful addition of a state into the chart whose effect on the parse would be accomplished by an already existing state
-    * prevent ... duplicat[ing] the work that will eventually be done by other
+    * i.e. prevent ... duplicat[ing] the work that will eventually be done by
-    * = states in the chart that are more general than new
+      [more general] states [already] in the chart
   * e.g.  chart contains the following state, where the Dag places no constraints on the Det

   NP → • Det NP, [i, i], [], Dag

-  * parser wants to insert a new state into the chart that is identical to this one, with the exception that its DAG restricts the Det to be singular.
-In
+  * parser wants to insert a new state into the chart that is identical to this one, with the exception that its DAG restricts the Det to be singular
   * subsumption: check whether a newly created state is subsumed by any old

 #### The Need for Copying